-Disregarding any of the safety precautions and instructions contained in the Operator's Guide, Safety Handbook, safety video and on the product could cause injury... including the possibility of death!
+Disregarding any of the safety precautions and instructions contained in the Operator's Guide, Safety Handbook, Safety Video and on product labels could cause injury including the possibility of death!

 All safety documentation should remain with the ATV at the time of sale.